-It is now 140 years ago that Lady Anne Blunt and Wilfrid Scawen Blunt established a stud for pure Arabian horses in England.
+Over 140 years ago Lady Anne Blunt and Wilfrid Scawen Blunt established a stud for pure Arabian horses in England.
 Known to posterity as the Crabbet Arabian Stud, or simply Crabbet Park, it was to have far reaching consequences for Arabian breeding across the globe.
 Apart from a small number of remaining straight desert horses, you are unlikely to find any purebred Arabian anywhere in the world today that does not trace back to horses bred and owned by the Blunts.

 And yet, if you mention the word “Crabbet” to present day Arabian breeders and owners, especially those who became involved with the breed in the 21stcentury, you are likely to get blank looks.
 At worst, they will have no idea what you are talking about.
 At best, they might have heard the name, but consider it something of the past, with no relevance for today.

 SEFFER 1983 (Prince Saraph x Salilah)